sophia-guillermo/ScribbleBlog/README.md

 - [Done By](#done-by)

 ## Description
-The mid-term assignment is focused on a web application for publishing and reading articles.
+This project is focused on a web application for publishing and reading articles.
 It allows authors to write and publish articles, which can then be viewed by readers on the platform.
 Authors can manage their drafts and published articles, while readers can explore and interact with the published articles.

 ## Installation
 Run the following commands: